 - Please voice concerns to staff if you see others not adhering to health and safety measures.

-- All employees received training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, Retail, Ticketing, Lift Operations, Mountain Patrol, and Security.
+- Employees receive training on COVID-19 safety and sanitization protocols.
+In areas with regular guest contact, the frequency of sanitization to surfaces has been increased.
+These areas include Housekeeping, Food & Beverage, Retail, Ticketing, Lift Operations, Mountain Patrol, and Security.

-- All employees have a daily health screening where their temperature is taken and recorded as well as answer questions relating to COVID-19.
-If staff is experiencing any symptoms or have family experiencing symptoms, staff are required to stay at home.
+- Regular health screenings are conducted with staff where temperature checks and answers to COVID-19 related questions are required.
+If staff is experiencing any symptoms or have family experiencing symptoms, they are required to stay at home.